Friday 13 June 1941

 The Luftwaffe bombs and sinks 1922-ton British freighter St. Patrick northwest of Porthgain, Wales.
 There are 30-31 deaths and 68-69 deaths (one man dies later from wounds).

 The Luftwaffe bombs and sinks 933-ton Norwegian freighter Ala just east of the Isle of Wight.
 There is one death.
-This is a second attack on Ala, which the Luftwaffe bombed and damaged on 17 May and is in the process of being towed to Southampton when it is sunk.
+This is the second attack on Ala, which the Luftwaffe bombed and damaged on 17 May and is in the process of being towed to Southampton when it is sunk.

 The Luftwaffe bombs and damages 698-ton Norwegian freighter Bokn off St. Ives.
 The ship makes it back to port.